 Hephzibah is accredited by the National Council on Accreditation for Children and Family Services, Inc. in New York.

-Hephzibah receives funding from the Illinois Department of Children and Family Services and Department of Human Services, parent fees from our Day Care program, the Community and Economic Development Association of Cook County, the Illinois State Board of Education, Oak Park’s School District 97 and our own fundraising activities.
+Hephzibah receives funding from the Illinois Department of Children and Family Services and Department of Human Services, Day Care program fees, the Community and Economic Development Association of Cook County, the Illinois State Board of Education, Oak Park’s School District 97 and our own fundraising activities.